 The Vaporetto is also very useful for exploring the areas of the Venetian lagoon outside Venice, such as Murano, Giudecca and the colourful island of Burano.
 It’s also well worth taking the vaporetto to San Giorgio Maggiore for wonderful views of Venice from the top of the church’s bell tower.

 If you want to use the vaporetto to get around Venice then we recommend buying a day or multi-day ticket.
 These tickets allow unlimited use of the water buses for a specified time.
-The cost of day and multi-day vaporetto tickets in Venice is listed below:
+The cost of day and multi-day vaporetto tickets in Venice is listed below for 2021:

 1 day ticket – €20